Nanette Medved: Career

 From 2007 to 2012, Medved served on the advisory board of Bantay Bata.
 In 2012, she began to serve on the National Advisory Council of the World Wildlife Fund Philippines and in 2019, she was invited to serve on its board of trustees.
 In July 2019, she began serving as part of the Board of Directors of Winrock International.
+In 2023, she began serving on the board of Endeavor Philippines.